 08. Leen Heyne

 Beside its jewellery, Leen Heyne's monochrome logo and company name are the only significant visual elements on its homepage.
-The surrounding expanse of white space makes it a safe bet the user's eyes will go back and forth between the two.
+The surrounding expanse of whitespace makes it a safe bet the user's eyes will go back and forth between the two.

 09. Velvet Hammer

 Music management firm Velvet Hammer's site demonstrates the value of composition in minimalism.
 The two dominating visuals are poised symmetrically, all four corners are occupied, the entire scene is framed by a thick black border, and thin lines bisect the vertical and horizontal halves.
-At the center of the screen – though not the composition – is the brand name.
+At the centre of the screen – though not the composition – is the brand name.

 10. We Ain't Plastic